aherlihy/Monary/doc/installation.rst

 Before you install Monary, you need to have the MongoDB C Driver installed.

+If you are installing on Windows, there are some hints in windows_install.txt

 Installing CMongo
 -----------------
 Monary requires the MongoDB C Driver.
 To install the C driver, you can